 Angioplasty helps blood flow more normally to the heart muscle.
 If you have coronary artery disease, it may be done to relieve angina symptoms such as chest pain or pressure.
 Angioplasty can also be done during or after a heart attack.
 As a treatment for a heart attack, it may also prevent heart problems.

-Before an angioplasty, a doctor does a test, called a coronary angiogram.
+Before an angioplasty, a doctor does a coronary angiogram.
 This finds narrowed or blocked arteries.
-The doctor inserts a thin, flexible tube called a catheter into an artery in your upper leg (groin) or arm.
-The doctor moves the catheter through that artery to the arteries on the outside of the heart.
-He or she then puts a dye into the catheter.
-This makes your heart's arteries show up on a screen so the doctor can see any arteries that are blocked or narrowed.
+The doctor inserts a thin, flexible tube called a catheter into an artery in your upper leg (groin) or wrist.
+The doctor moves the catheter through that artery to the coronary arteries.
+The doctor then uses dye to see any arteries that are blocked or narrowed.

-Having a procedure can be stressful.
-This information will help you understand what you can expect and how to safely prepare for your procedure.
+Procedures can be stressful.
+This information will help you understand what you can expect.
+And it will help you safely prepare for your procedure.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter V837 in the search box to learn more about "Percutaneous Coronary Intervention: Before Your Procedure."
+Enter V837 in the search box to learn more about "Coronary Angioplasty: Before Your Procedure".

-Current as of:
+Current as of: September 7, 2022

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.